Qene: Earliest documentation

 The earliest specimens of qene extant date back to the late 15th century to the reign of Emperor Eskender (1478–94).

 Qene schools

-Qene has always been associated with Amhara culture and people, although it was originally composed in Ge'ez.
-The main qene schools have always been located in Amhara areas, such as Gonj and Washara monasteries in Gojjam, at Gondar town in Begemder, Sayint in Wollo and Wadla monastery in Lasta.
+Qene has long been associated with the culture and tradition of the Amhara people, and it was originally composed in Ge'ez in its earliest form.
+The first qene schools were in the Amhara region, such as the sacred monasteries of Gonj and Washara in Gojjam, various sites in Gondar, Sayint in Wollo and the Wadla monastery in Lasta.
 The rules and style of qene were historically taught as part of religious education in the Ethiopian Orthodox Church, in the level of schooling known as qene bet (“house of poetry”).

 Well-known modern Ethiopian poets include Tsegaye Gabre-Medhin, Kebede Michael, and Mengistu Lemma.

 Themes

 Sem-ena-werq in religious qene represents the theological dualism of Miaphysitism of the Oriental Orthodox Churches.
 These poems were composed for religious events and church activities.
 Secular qene was historically used to subtly insult and criticize those in positions of authority.